shipeng-yan/shipeng-yan.github.io/index.md

 ## Lastest News
-* Jan-Feb, 2025: Received two revision requests from **UTD journals**
+* 2025: Received three revision requests from **UTD journals**
 * 2024: Received five revision requests from **UTD journals**
 * 2023: Received two revision requests from **UTD journals**
-* Aug, 2023: Received Emerging Scholar Award from Org and Natural Environment Division of AOM
+* 2023: Received Emerging Scholar Award from Org and Natural Environment Division of AOM
-* Jun, 2023: Invited to be Senior Editor for Management and Organization Review
+* 2023: Invited to be Senior Editor for Management and Organization Review
-* Jul, 2022: Invited to be Deputy Editor for Organization and Environment
+* 2022: Invited to be Deputy Editor for Organization and Environment

 ## Major Publications